How we help your child

 The school nurses are responsible for developing protocols and care plans for the administering of medicines in school and the management of existing medical conditions such as asthma, diabetes and epilepsy.

-The school nurses work in partnership with teaching staff to deliver and advise on pastoral curriculum topics such as body image.
+The school nurses also work in partnership with teaching staff to deliver and advise on pastoral curriculum topics.

 Liaison between Parents and School